SDSMT-MoonRockers/c2_setup/README.md

 Once rebooted run the remaining scripts.

-Once all the script files have been run source the bashrc with the following:
+Source the bashrc with the following:

 source ~/.bashrc